akumuli/akumuli.github.io/_posts/2017-04-29-nbplustree.md

 - Merge is very efficient.
 It’s enough to just add an address of the root node of the one extent to the other extent; No need to read the data and actually merge anything.
 - We can store some information inside inner nodes to speed up aggregation and resampling of the time-series without maintaining some external data-structures (rollups) or indexes.
 - Parallel operation.
 It is possible to write to the database from many writer threads (and Akumuli is doing this).
 - Good for modern SSDs.
 All writes are aligned and performed in parallel.
+All tree nodes have the same size.

 This data-structure allows Akumuli to maintain separate NB+tree instance for every time-series in the database.
 The main disadvantage of this design is a complexity of the crash recovery process.
 It’s impossible to maintain WAL or command log per NB+tree instance.
 Akumuli uses a different approach to crash recovery that’s not discussed in this article but you can find [more details about it in this article](https://docs.google.com/document/d/1jFK8E3CZSqR5IPsMGojm2LknkNyUZA7tY51N6IgzW_g/pub).